seL4/microkit/docs/manual.md

 ### Scheduling

-The PD has a number of scheduling attrbites that are configured in the system description:
+The PD has a number of scheduling attributes that are configured in the system description:

 * priority (0 -- 254)
 * period (microseconds)